CoreWCF/CoreWCF/CONTRIBUTING.md

 ## Building

-Run `dotnet restore` and `dotnet build` from the command line inside the src folder.
+Run `dotnet build` from the command line inside the src folder.
 This builds Core WCF.

 ## Other discussions